iso1983/LinearRegression/README.md

 so we moved to -3 on the Y axis <br>

-Next we need to look at the slope value and we said that, slope = m = rise / run and rise is Y axis(vertical points) and run means horizontal axis.So since m = 2 / 3 we need to move +2 from -3 where the intercept point is, so if we move from -3 to 2 points upwards we get to -1  <br>
+Next we need to look at the slope value and we said that, slope = m = rise / run and rise is Y axis(vertical points) and run means horizontal axis.So since m = 2 / 3 we need to move +2(rise value of slope(m)) from -3 where the intercept point is, so if we move from -3 to 2 points upwards we get to -1  <br>

 Next from -1,we now need to apply run, means move on horizontal line and ,run value is +3 so we move to the right 3 points and end up on +3 on the X axis <br>